Gilinfen/Retrieval-based-Voice-Conversion-WebUI/FAQ-(Frequently-Asked-Questions).md

 ## Q13:How to use the model saved in the middle of training?
 Save via model extraction at the bottom of the ckpt processing tab.

+## Q14:File/memory error(when training)?
+Too many processes and your memory is not enough.
+You may fix it by:

+1、decrease "Number of CPU threads".

+2、pre-cut trainset to shorter audio files.